IncredibleProgress/Sweetheart/index.md

       Be master of your data structures and capabilities.
     </span><br/>
     <span style="font-size:1.1rem; margin-top:2rem;">
-      The Python language becomes with Sweetheart an ideal toolkit in industry for data processing, the calculations and AI.
+      Take benefits of Python with Sweetheart for data processing, calculations and AI.
     </span>
   </p>
 </div>